serpapi/tutorials/python_projects/amazon-scraper/README.md

 A Python-based web scraper that extracts product information from Amazon search results.
 This project demonstrates how to scrape product data including names, ratings, review counts, and prices from Amazon's search pages.

+Full details tutorial is available on our blogpost [How to Scrape Amazon Product Data (2025 Tutorial)](https://serpapi.com/blog/scrape-amazon-product-data-tutorial/)

 ## Features

 - **Product Information Extraction**: Scrapes product names, star ratings, number of reviews, and prices